 That is a normal question to ask, is it not?
 And yet, I do not anticipate it at all—wait, am I beginning to act similarly to him now?
 Well, we do both share one secret.
 Though only I truly know this…

 “It is very personal…" I answer, "I would prefer not to speak of it…sâ pšyku, Hikaru.”

 For a moment he merely sits still, and rests his chin upon his hands, staring off into the distance.
 Then, he slightly turns his head, gaze fixed upon me.

-“Then maybe we should talk about something more pleasant,” he smiles sweetly, “Thinking too much upon the past is horrid…take it from me.”
+“Then maybe we should talk about something more pleasant,” he smiles sweetly, “Thinking too much on the past is awful…take it from me.”